microsoft/playwright/docs/src/browser-contexts.md

 title: "Isolation"
 ---

 Tests written with Playwright execute in isolated clean-slate environments called browser contexts.
 This isolation model improves reproducibility and prevents cascading test failures.

-Browser contexts are fast and cheap to create.
+[BrowserContext]s are equivalent to incognito-like profiles, they are fast and cheap to create and completely isolated, even when running in a single browser.
+Playwright creates a context for each test, and provides a default [Page] in that context.

 If you are not using Playwright as a Test Runner, we recommend you manually create a browser context for each test with [`method: Browser.newContext`].